 2. Safety Training Modules can be found on the Sask.
 Safety Council

 D) Respiratory Training

 E) Hearing Protection Training

 F) SCOT (Safety Construction Orientation Training

-3. Career Work Exploration Credit - it students would like to continue this program and earn a Career and Work Exploration credit, there is the option for them to complete a work experience placement.
+3. Career Work Exploration Credit (CWEX) - if students would like to continue this program and earn a Career and Work Exploration credit, there is the option for them to complete a work experience placement.

 Students should be interested in the skilled trades and have time in their personal schedules to fulfill the commitment of this program.
 Students must dress appropriately for working in this industry and steel toed boots are required.
 Please refer to the center menu on the home page for upcoming Career Connections.